I'd love to hear more about your upcoming adventure in Italy.

 Let's connect and start this creative journey together.

 The complete guide to a legal marriage for couples planning their destination wedding in Italy

 If you are thinking about getting married in Italy, here is a guide to all marriage requirements for foreigners.
-This applies to anyone who wants their destination wedding in Italy to be an official and legally binding marriage, instead of a symbolic ceremony.
+Wheter you are eloping (and there are plenty of reasons why) or having a full destination wedding experience, I can help you with some useful information on the wedding process.
+This applies to anyone who wants their destination wedding or elopement in Italy to be an official and legally binding marriage, and not just a symbolic ceremony.

-When planning a destination wedding, there are so many details to consider.
+When planning a destination wedding and an elopement, there are so many details to consider.

 From writing the guest list, to finding the perfect wedding venue, the perfect dress and the best wedding vendors.
 You might want to take care of the legal requirements first, and then get to the fun part.
 If you are planning an elopement, a just-the-two-of-you kind of wedding in Italy, this article will be incredibly helpful too.

 Even if you hire a wedding planner to take care of documents, as I would recommend, you will still need to obtain some legal documents in your home country, in order to have a fully effective, legal and official wedding in Italy.